OyewaleA/DSA-Capstone-Case-Study-1-Amazon-Product-Review-Analysis/README.md

 ‎
 ‎The pivot tables and charts were used to explore:

 ‎1.
-The average discount percentage by product category
+The average discount percentage by product category.

 ‎2.
-Number of products are listed under each category
+Number of products are listed under each category.

 ‎3.
-What is the total number of reviews per category
+What is the total number of reviews per category.

 ‎4.
-Products have the highest average ratings
+Products have the highest average ratings.

 ‎5.
-The average actual price vs the discounted price by category
+The average actual price vs the discounted price by category.

-‎6. products have the highest number of reviews
+‎6.
+Products have the highest number of reviews.

 ‎7.
-Number of products with discount of 50% or more
+Number of products with discount of 50% or more.

-‎8. the distribution of product ratings (e.g., how many products are rated 3.0, ‎4.0, etc.)
+‎8.
+The distribution of product ratings (e.g., how many products are rated 3.0, ‎4.0, etc.).

 ‎9.
-The total potential revenue (actual_price × rating_count) by category
+The total potential revenue (actual_price × rating_count) by category.

-‎10. the number of unique products per price range bucket (e.g., <₹200, ‎₹200–₹500, >₹500).
+‎10.
+The number of unique products per price range bucket (e.g., <₹200, ‎₹200–₹500, >₹500).

 ‎11.
 How does the rating relate to the level of discount?

-‎12. products with fewer than 1,000 reviews
+‎12.
+Products with fewer than 1,000 reviews.

 ‎13.
-Categories that has products with the highest discounts
+Categories that has products with the highest discounts.

 ‎14.
 The top 5 products in terms of rating and number of reviews combined.